baijerry/IoT-Useless_Goose_Box/README.md

 <!-- BOX  -->
 <h2>Building the Box</h2>
 <img src="images/boxConstruction.jpg"/>
-<p>The box's encasing is a rectangular prism shaped wooden box.
+<p>The box's encasing was made from plywood sheets.
 The lid of the box was secured with hinges; allowing it to easily rotate open with a sevrvo motor.
-A thicker piece of wood was used to cut out the arm that was later covered in pipe cleaners and fastened to a second servo motor.
+A thicker piece of wood was carefully measured out to create the arm, which was fastened to a second servo motor.
 Both servos were secured to the inside faces of the box.</br></br>

 A combination of scrap wood, hot glue, and screws were used to fasten the switch, LED, light bulb, speaker, and hook to hold the goose to the inside of the box.
-All parts were cut and drilled to shape using a drill press and band saw.</p>
+Tools used included the drill press, band saw, and sanders.</p>
 <img src="images/hardwarePic.jpg"/>
 <!-- CONTROL PROGRAM  -->
 <h2>Control Program</h2>
 <img src="images/DSC01584.JPG"/>
-<p>The control program of the GooseBot was written in such a way that allows the user's box to open in one of two ways: with randomized patterns or patterns designed by the user.
+<p>The control program of the GooseBot was written in such a way that allows the user's box to open in one of two ways: with preset patterns or patterns designed by the user.

 <h4>Main Loop</h4>
-<p>A main loop is continuously run that checks whether or not the switch has been turned on.
-When it has, a pattern is randomly chosen from an array of either pre-set or custom patterns and used to open the box.</p>
+<p>A main loop is continuously run that checks whether or not the box's physical switch has been turned on.
+When it has, a pattern is randomly chosen from an array of either pre-set or custom patterns and used to open the box.
+The Android app sends in a flag which toggles between the preset and custom modes.</p>

 <h4>Pattern Definition</h4>
-<p>Each pattern is a combination of 5 actions that include the actuation of the mini light bulb, flashlight, servo motors, and goose speaker.
-Various combinations of these actions make up the patterns the box performs before turning itslef back off.
+<p>Each custom pattern is a combination of 5 actions that include the actuation of the mini light bulb, flashlight, lid, arm, and goose speaker.
+Various combinations of these actions make up the patterns the box performs before turning itself off.
 Each action can vary in the way in which it actuates as follows:</p>
 <h5>Flashlight and Mini Light Bulb</h5>
 <ul>
   <li>On</li>